wendyverdonk93/docs/content/api/payment_methods/post-order-klarna.md

 ----------------
 __type__ | string

-Specifies the payment flow for the checkout process.
-Options: direct, redirect.
+The payment flow for the checkout process.
+Options: `direct`, `redirect`.

 ----------------
 __gateway__ | string